-History teaches us to ask two very important questions: why and how?
+'History is the foundation stone of all civilised learning" History teaches us to ask two very important questions: why and how?
 Our A Level History specification provides a fantastic curriculum to ignite and engage the passions and interests of our students.
-This is key to sharpening 'History is the foundation stone of all civilised learning" a fantastic curriculum to ignite and engage the passions and interests of our students.
 This is key to sharpening your critical thinking abilities, which combine the following skills: research, analysis, evaluation, essay writing, communication, problem solving, articulating arguments, debating, spotting and analysing trends over time.
 FUTURE ACADEMIC AND CAREER PATHWAYS With analytical, writing, debating and detective skills, you will be primed for a huge range of careers in history and beyond.
 Areas you could go into include: law, politics, the public sector, business, marketing, journalism, economics, teaching, academia, insurance, banking, social research, archaeology and curation (museums, galleries, archives and libraries).
 COURSE CONTENT Students will be studying the OCR History syllabus.
-Unit I: Britain 1930-97 (enquiry topic Churchill) Churchill's view of events 1929-1940 Churchill as wartime Prime Minister Churchill and international diplomacy 1939-1951 In the period students study:

-Conservative domination 1951-1964

-Labour and Conservative government 1964-1979

-Thatcher and the end of consensus 1979-1997

-Britain's foreign policy and position in the world 1951-1997

-Unit 2: The American Revolution 1740-1796

-The development of British hegemony in America

-Causes of the American Revolution

-The American Revolution 1774-1783

-The early Republic I783-I796

-Unit 3: Russia and its rulers (1885 - 1964)

-Nature of government

-The impact of dictatorial regimes on the economy and society

-Impact of war and revolution on the development of the Russian Empire and the USSR

-USSR's treatment of satellite states and nationalities

-Unit 4: Topic-based essay

-Students are required to complete a 3000 to 4000 word essay

-ASSESSMENT

-Unit I: I hour and 30 minutes, 50 marks, 25% of A Level

-Unit 2: I hour, 30 marks, I5% of A Level

-Unit 3: 2 hours and 30 minutes, 80 marks, 40% of A Level

-Unit 4: Non-examination Assessment, 40 marks, 20% of

-A Level

-EXTRACURRICULAR OPPORTUNITIES

-Research trips to King's College and the London University Library.

-COURSE REQUIREMENTS

-Grade 5/6 GCSE History (recommended) and a grade 6 GCSE English Literature/English Language (recommended)
+Unit I: Britain 1930-97 (enquiry topic Churchill) Churchill's view of events 1929-1940 Churchill as wartime Prime Minister Churchill and international diplomacy 1939-1951 In the period students study: Conservative domination 1951-1964 Labour and Conservative government 1964-1979 Thatcher and the end of consensus 1979-1997 Britain's foreign policy and position in the world 1951-1997 Unit 2: The American Revolution 1740-1796 The development of British hegemony in America Causes of the American Revolution The American Revolution The American Revolution 1774-1783 The early Republic 1783-1796 Unit 3: Russia and its rulers (1885 - 1964) Nature of government The impact of dictatorial regimes on the economy and society $% \left( {{{\left( {{{{\bf{n}}}} \right)}{i}}}{i}} \right)$ Impact of war and revolution on the development of the Russian $\operatorname{Empire}$ and the USSR USSR's treatment of satellite states and nationalities Unit 4: Topic-based essay Students are required to complete a 3000 to 4000 word essay ASSESSMENT Unit I: I hour and 30 minutes, 50 marks, 25% of A Level Unit 2: I hour, 30 marks, I5% of A Level Unit 3: 2 hours and 30 minutes, 80 marks, 40% of A Level Unit 4: Non-examination Assessment, 40 marks, 20% of A Level EXTRACURRICULAR OPPORTUNITIES Research trips to King's College and the London University Library.
+COURSE REQUIREMENTS Grade 6 in GCSE History and grade 6 in GCSE English Literature or English Language is required.